mechregard/light-wait/README.md

   -h, --help                    # show this help message and exit
 ```

-**Quick Start**
----
+## Quick Start

 1. Install with pip

-    + `$ pip install -i https://pypi.org/simple/ lightwait`
+    + `$ pip install lightwait`

 Use light-wait to generate blog content from existing markdown.
-First, import your markdown files.
+First, import your markdown files,
+providing a unique name, description and a list of tags.
+The name will be used in the URL of
+the blog post, so it needs to be URL friendly.

-Here is an example using a markdown about signs:
+In this example, a markdown about signs is imported:

 ```
  $ lightwait -c import -f /some/markdown.md -n signs -d 'a new take on signs' -t traffic
 ```

-Next, generate the static content and save to a directory:
+To generate the static site content from the imported markdown, use the generate  command,
+providing the output directory:

 ```
  $ lightwait -c generate -o /usr/local/var/www/
 ```

-The generated content can be copied to a web server document root.
-Here is an example
+The generated content can be directly placed into a docroot of a locally running web server like above,
+or staged and transferred to a remote host.
+The URL is configurable (see Configuration Options below).
-of running a simple python web server locally using the content generated above:
+A python web server can be used to verify the content:

 ```
  $ cd /usr/local/var/www/
  $ python3 -m http.server
 ```

-**Configuration Options**
----
+## Configuration Options

 Light-wait is designed with customization in mind.
-Under the HOME_LIGHTWAIT directory is a
+When Light-wait is first run, a directory
-INI config file (lightwait.ini):
+is created under the user home directory.
+This is called `.lightwait` and it will hold
+configuration, CSS, templates and imported markdown and metadata:

 ```
  $ cd ~/.lightwait